Improving Operations for Country Outcomes

-To better serve our clients and partners, we continuously work to improve our operations, policies, and processes to become a more effective and efficient institution and maximize our development impact.
+To better serve our clients and partners, we continuously work to improve our operations, policies, and processes; to become a more effective and efficient institution; and to maximize our development impact.

 The World Bank’s Environmental and Social Framework